 Choosing the LBGR is part of an iterative process used to determine the number of data points, N, needed.
-You can set the LBGR at the median residual radioactivity concentration believed to be remaining in the survey unit.
-If the true, but unknown, concentration in the survey unit is in the grey region, you will have difficulty in determining if the survey unit concentration is less than the DCGLW.
-You should take into account the following when choosing the LBGR:
+The LGBR can be set at the median residual radioactivity concentration believed to be remaining in the survey unit.
+If the true, but unknown, concentration in the survey unit is in the grey region, there will be difficulty in determining if the survey unit concentration is less than the DCGLW.
+Take the following into account the following when choosing the LBGR:

 - variation of the concentrations in the survey unit (determined from prior surveys of the survey unit)

 - variation in the measurements due to instrumentation at the candidate values for the LBGR

 - possibility a survey unit could fail even though its average concentration is, in fact, less that the DCGLW

 - costs of measurements at the sensitivities needed to measure the candidate values for the LBGR